whizbangpop/sparkles/README.md

 data - sparkles! is open source.
 We use the same code you see, bar the subscription system as we keep that private for what should be obvious reasons.

-## Core Libraries
+## Core Libraries & Attributions

 To power the Discord bot, we use the infamous **discord.js** library.
 Even with a lot of it's heftieness, it's an incredibly powerful tool, and allows many of the features found to work.

-sparkles! is heavily inspired by my TSAB project - some code is reused and updated, some code is just inspired by it, but the majority of code is totally unique to sparkles!
+Some code found within sprakles! is licenced from my other project TSAB, which is released under the AGPL 2.0 license.
+Certain restrictions may apply.

 ## Database(s)